imapp-pl/gas-cost-estimator/docs/gas-cost-estimator.md

 In the first plot we can still visually pick up the constant trend, irrespective of whether we're looking at the "top-mode" or "bottom-mode" measurements.
 We also see the two strong batches of measurements clustered around their respective modes.

-In the second plot we see the results of bringing the "top-mode" observations down to the level of the "bottom-mode" observations.
+In the third plot we see the results of bringing the "top-mode" observations down to the level of the "bottom-mode" observations.

 ### `measure_arguments` dynamics and results